Norma Tanega: Early life

-Norma Tanega was born in Vallejo, California, near San Francisco, United States, and moved to Long Beach at the age of two.
+Norma Tanega was born in Vallejo, California, near San Francisco, and grew up in Long Beach.
 Her mother, Otilda Tanega, was Panamanian.
-Her father, Tomas Tanega, was Filipino and worked as a bandmaster for 30 years in the United States Navy aboard the USS Hornet before eventually leading his own band.
+Her father, Tomas Tanega, was Filipino and worked as a bandmaster for 30 years in the United States Navy.
+During that time, he served aboard the USS Hornet before eventually leading his own band.
 Norma's older brother Rudy served in the United States Air Force.

 Tanega began classical piano lessons at age nine.
 She entered Long Beach Polytechnic High School in 1952 and in her senior year directed the school's art gallery.
-By age 16 she was exhibiting her paintings at both Long Beach's Public Library and its Municipal Art Center, playing Beethoven and Bartók at piano recitals, and writing poetry.
-At age 17, she entered Scripps College on a scholarship and continued her studies at Claremont Graduate School, earning an MFA in 1962.
+By age 16, she was exhibiting her paintings at both Long Beach's Public Library and its Municipal Art Center, playing Beethoven and Bartók at piano recitals, and writing poetry.
+At age 17, she entered Scripps College on a scholarship, graduating in 1960 before continuing her studies at Claremont Graduate School, earning an MFA in 1962.

-Tanega spent a summer backpacking around Europe and moved to New York City to pursue her artistic career.
+Tanega spent a summer backpacking in Europe and moved to New York City to pursue her artistic career.
 While living in Greenwich Village, she was involved in the folk music scene and political activism, including early opposition to United States involvement in the Vietnam War.

 Music career

 "Walkin' My Cat Named Dog"

 Tanega worked for a short time at a mental hospital, where she sang and played songs for patients.
 She spent her summers working as a camp counselor upstate in the Catskill Mountains.
 Brooklyn-based record producer Herb Bernstein saw Tanega performing while visiting the camp one summer.
 Impressed by what he saw, Bernstein introduced her to Four Seasons songwriter Bob Crewe.
 The two men produced a number of recordings that comprised Tanega's first album and singles to be released on Crewe's New Voice Records label in 1966.

 Her first single, "Walkin' My Cat Named Dog", became an international hit in 1966, peaking at number 22 on both the U.S. Billboard Hot 100 and the UK Singles Charts, and #3 in Canada.
 Tanega's impetus for the song came from living in a New York City apartment building that did not allow dogs; instead she owned a cat which she named "Dog" and took for walks.
 The single's success landed her appearances on American Bandstand and Where the Action Is, and a slot as the only woman on a North American tour with Gene Pitney, Bobby Goldsboro, Chad and Jeremy and The McCoys.
-During the tour Tanega was initially backed by members of the Outsiders.
+During the tour, Tanega was initially backed by members of the Outsiders.
 Since they were unable to follow Tanega's more idiosyncratic music, the Outsiders were later replaced by session musicians accompanying her onstage.
 While some of her songs riffed on traditional tunes like "Hey Girl", derived from Lead Belly's take on "In the Pines", many of her songs diverged from the structure of typical pop and folk music, such as her song "No Stranger Am I", set to a 5/4 time signature.